This easy ramp butter recipe is a delicious and flavorful compound butter. It's garlicky and gorgeous!

 It's got a strong garlicky and herbaceous flavor that pairs beautifully with the mellow butter.

 The lemon zest adds an acidic punch that brings it all together in a butter that's absolutely bursting with flavor.
+This recipe is perfect for the short ramp season, which runs from late April to early June.
+It allows you to preserve your ramps for longer and will be your new favorite way to make compound butter.

 A Note About Sustainable Ramps

 Allium tricoccum (also called ramps, wild leeks, ramson, wild spring onions, wild onions, wild garlic, or wood leek) has exploded in popularity in North America and Europe.
-If you are foraging ramps make sure you know how to sustainably harvest them.
+If you are foraging ramps, make sure you know how to sustainably harvest them.

 Foraging for ramps has been outlawed in North Carolina, Tennessee, and Quebec because they have been overharvested in an unsustainable way.

 Ramp bulbs (the white parts with the hairy root) should be left in the ground.
-Ramp greens, ramp leaves, and the red stems can be cut and used in recipes.
+Ramp greens, ramp leaves, and red stems can be cut and used in recipes.
 Ramp bulbs won't come back if they are pulled out of the ground, and it can take several years for an area of wild ramps to come back if they are improperly harvested.

 If you're buying ramps, make sure they're from a farm that specifically grows them to sell them with the bulbs or that they've harvested them sustainably.